Oscillatory large-scale dynamos from Cartesian convection simulations: Introduction

 \section{Introduction}

 The solar magnetic cycle is commonly thought to be a manifestation of an oscillatory large-scale dynamo operating within or just below the convection zone \citep[e.g.][]{O03}.
 A possible origin of the solar magnetic fields is the turbulent dynamo mechanism, where helical small-scale fluid motions and large-scale shear sustain the magnetic field \citep[e.g.][]{M78,KR80,RH04}.
 According to mean-field theory, turbulent stratified convection together with global rotation of the Sun lead to an $\alpha$ effect \citep{SKR66} and large-scale differential rotation \citep[e.g.][]{R89}.
-Their combined effect constitutes the $\alpha\Omega$-dynamo which often yields oscillatory solutions \citep[e.g.][]{P55,SK69}.
+Their combined effect constitutes the $\alpha\varOmega$-dynamo which often yields oscillatory solutions \citep[e.g.][]{P55,SK69}.

 However, reproducing the solar cycle with direct numerical simulations still remains challenging \citep[e.g.][]{MT09,K11}.
 Early spherical simulations were indeed able to achieve oscillatory large-scale fields that propagate toward the poles \citep{G83,G85}.
+Similar results have been confirmed by a number of recent simulations in spherical shells \citep{Brown10,Brown11,Charb10,Charb11} as well as in wedges of spherical shells \citep{KKBMT10}.
+Recent simulations in wedges have also yielded equatorward migration \citep{KMB12}.
 Simpler Cartesian models with rotating stratified convection were less successful as only small-scale fields were seen \citep[e.g.][]{Nea92,Bea96}.
 Only when a shear flow was added \citep{KKB08,HP09} or rapid enough rotation was used \citep{JR00,RJ02,KKB09b}, large-scale fields were obtained.
 Even in the cases with imposed shear, no oscillatory solutions were seen although the necessary prerequisites, helical turbulence and shear, were present.
 However, these are aspects that depend critically on the boundary conditions.
 Indeed, \cite{KKB09c} have presented mean-field calculations of associated convection simulations that agree with each other not only qualitatively in that both are non-oscillatory, but they also agree quantitatively as far as their excitation condition is concerned.